-The Oscars are just around the corner and that can only mean one thing — the hottest red carpet of the year is almost here!
-The award ceremony has been the site of so many iconic fashion moments and the stars who have taken home the trophy for best actress never fail to inspire envy in some of the most glamorous dresses imaginable.
+The 2021 Oscars are coming up and that can only mean one thing — the most notable red carpet of the year is almost here!
+The award ceremony has been the site of so many iconic fashion moments, and the stars who have taken home the trophy for best actress never fail to wear glamorous looks.

 Take a look back at nearly a century of best actress winners and the gowns they wore for their big night.

-Emma Stone took a cue from flappers with this gold, fringe-covered number in 2017 for her role in "La La Land."
+Emma Stone took a cue from flappers with this gold, fringe-covered number in 2017.
+She won for her role in "La La Land."

 Brie Larson took home the gold for her role in "Room" wearing a royal blue Gucci dress.
 She accessorized the pleated gown with a large, pearl-encrusted belt and matching earrings.